Tower Theater (Pennsylvania): 20th century

 In late 1975, the owners informed Midnight Sun that they were selling the theater to the promoter's much larger competitor, Electric Factory Concerts.
 The final Midnight Sun produced show at the Tower was 10cc, the British pop quartet, with Rory Gallagher opening, on December 5, 1975.

-On the 20 and 21 October 1977 Irish rock band Thin Lizzy recorded their live album Still Dangerous which released on 2 March 2009.
+In October 1977, Irish rock band Thin Lizzy recorded their live album Still Dangerous, which was released on March 2, 2009.

-A well-regarded 1980 showcase at the theater became the source for the video Paul Simon in Concert, re-released in 2003 as Live at the Tower Theatre.
+A 1980 performance by Paul Simon was developed into Paul Simon in Concert, and released a second time in 2003 as Live at the Tower Theatre.

+Prince performed twice at Tower Theater: March 13, 1982 and January 7, 1997.

+Pink Floyd guitarist David Gilmour performed three solo concerts at the Theater in May 1984 in support of his About Face album.

 The Tower Theater happened to be a popular venue for Berliner's Tangerine Dream since they played here four times on their North American tours.
 Dates included April 6, 1977; June 25, 1986; September 10, 1988; and October 10, 1992.

-Legendary artist Prince performed at the Tower Theater on two occasions: March 13, 1982 and January 7, 1997.
+Metal acts Anthrax, Exodus and Helloween also performed at the theater during the Headbangers Ball Tour in 1989.
+It was not unusual at a Tower show to observe the following rock journalists huddling together during the intermission and comparing notes: David Fricke, Matt Damsker, Bill Mandel, Jon Takiff, John David Kalodner, together with Ed Sciaky and Michael Tearson from the city's progressive rock radio station WMMR.

 A concert by Jethro Tull on November 25, 1987 was recorded for broadcast by the King Biscuit Flower Hour.
-On November 10, 1988, a performance by Pat Benatar was recorded by Westwood One for the "Superstar Concert Series."
+On November 10, 1988, a performance by Pat Benatar was recorded by Westwood One for the "Superstar Concert Series".

+Nine Inch Nails performed May 15, 1994 on the first leg of their Self Destruct Tour.

+21st century

-By the 2000s the theater continued to be active, filling much the same role in the concert hierarchy as the Beacon Theatre in New York City.
+By the 2000s, the theater continued to be active, filling much the same role in the concert hierarchy as the Beacon Theatre in New York City.
 The theater operates under the Live Nation/Electric Factory Concerts name.

 On August 13, 2019, the tower on top of the venue was removed due to structural issues with the base; the ball and lettering are to be donated to a local museum.
 Replacement plans are under development.